Frequently Asked Questions

 Once availability has been confirmed, you should speak with the officiant directly to see if you feel (s)he would be an appropriate choice for your special day.
 In you do not feel you are a match, we will do all we can to find someone more suitable and go to another choice of officiant at that time.

 How long before the wedding should we book a wedding officiant?

 Every wedding is different.
 Some months are busier than others.
 We suggest you should book just as soon as you have your reception venue reserved.
 Please call us and check our availability any time.

 How can I see who is available for my wedding?

 If you select the ‘officiants’ tab on the website and put in your wedding location (the more precise the location, the better the result will be) it will generate a list of the officiants who serve that area.
 You can then narrow the search by adding your wedding date and time to see who’s schedule is showing as available for your details.
 Alternately, you can fill in the request form on the website and if you select the option of selecting your own officiant, it will show you the officiants who are showing as available for your date/time/location.

 Will we be legally married?

 Yes!
-Canadian law allows each province to legislate their marriage act.
+Canadian law allows each province to legislate their own marriage act.
+Your officiant will register your marriage with the province once the ceremony is complete.
 Same sex marriages have been legally recognized across Canada since July 2005.